 Time Limit for Filing a Civil Lawsuit for Brain Injury

 If you are going to file a civil lawsuit for a brain injury, your claim needs to be filed before the statute of limitations expires.
-The time limit varies from state to state, but in Florida, it’s four years.
+The time limit varies from state to state, but in Florida, it’s two years.
 If your claim is not filed within the allowed time frame as stated in Florida Statutes §95.11(3)(a), you will lose the opportunity to present your case in court.

 That said, if you are filing a lawsuit for a fatal injury, the statute of limitations may be much shorter.
 Wrongful death lawsuits in Florida must be filed within two years.